Teeohbee/CV/README.md

 I have learnt how to build web and mobile apps across two primary language stacks - Ruby (Ruby-on-Rails) and Javascript (AngularJS / Node) - and have extended my skillset to build hybrid mobile apps using Ionic.

-Within this, I have learnt to implement TDD and version control methodologies (e.g. Git) and have a detailed understanding of key testing technologies across many frameworks (e.g. Rspec, Capybara, Jasmine, Karma, Protractor)
+Within this, I have learnt to implement TDD and version control methodologies (e.g. Git) and have a detailed understanding of key testing technologies across many frameworks (e.g. Rspec, Capybara, Karma, Protractor)

 Everything I have learnt at Makers Academy came to the fore in a recent hackathon.
-At the [2015 Euromoney Techsprint](http://graduates.euromoneyplc.com/techsprint/), myself and my team won three awards including 'Most Complete Product', 'Best Use Of Technology' and 'Overall Best Project'.
+At the [2015 Euromoney Techsprint](http://graduates.euromoneyplc.com/techsprint/), myself and my team won three awards including '_Most Complete Product_', '_Best Use Of Technology_' and '_Overall Best Project_'.

 Below are four of my favourite projects developed during my time at Makers Academy and beyond.